 Prior to this offering, there has been no public market for the common shares of Entegris.
-The initial public offering price was negotiated among the history of, and the prospects for, Entegris and the industry in which it competes;
+The initial public offering price was negotiated among Entegris and the underwriters.
+Among the factors considered in such negotiations were:

+. the history of, and the prospects for, Entegris and the industry in which it competes;